kubeovn/kube-ovn/docs/webhook.md

 And the help document refers to [cert-manager](https://cert-manager.io/docs/installation/).

 ## Webhook installation
-The wehook has not been added to the `install.sh` script.
-So it should be installed manullay with the command `kubectl apply -f yamls/webhook.yaml`.
+The webhook has not been added to the `install.sh` script.
+So it should be installed manually with the command `kubectl apply -f yamls/webhook.yaml`.

 After installation, you can find a pod in kube-system the same namespace as other pods.